flavienbwk/book-devops/eng/README.md

 Working on a network allows you to use these tools.
 Here are some collaborative password management services: Vaultwarden, Bitwarden, Lastpass.

-## A Foundation for Your Resilience
+## A foundation for your resilience

 The foundation of an IT infrastructure comprises the set of technologies that allow software to be deployed on it.
 Typically associated with it are core services essential for the proper functioning of the infrastructure: a PKI[^PKI], a centralized authentication server (e.g., LDAP), an NTP time server, or an _Active Directory_[^ActiveDirectory].